oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-one-iio-dummy.md

 industrialio           81920  3 iio_dummy,iio_dummy_evgen,kfifo_buf
 ```

-Finally, let's take a look at the `/sys/bus/iio/devices/` directory as a final confirmation that everything is right.
-Try the command below, and verify if your output is similar:
+Let's take a look at the `/sys/bus/iio/devices/` directory as a final
+confirmation that everything is right.
+Try the command below, and verify if
+your output is similar:

 ```bash
 $ ls -l /sys/bus/iio/devices